-Making Recovery a Prerogative
+Making Subrogation and Recovery a Prerogative

-Industry estimates put the cost of missed or ignored recovery opportunities at more than £16 billion annually.
+Industry estimates put the cost of missed or ignored subrogation opportunities at more than \$20 billion annually.
 Unfortunately, it is easy to understand why.
-Identifying and pursuing recovery opportunities can be a tedious, time consuming, and highly manual process.
-For many insurers, recovery is viewed as a "best effort" process.
+Identifying and pursuing subrogation opportunities can be a tedious, time consuming, and highly manual process.
+For many insurers, subrogation is viewed as a "best effort" process.
 But, with the economic headwinds facing the insurance industry, every process must be reexamined with the explicit goal of improving combined ratios.

-When looking at the potential impact AI-powered recovery strategies can have, Shift's own research has shown that insurers stand to recoup up to an additional 7% of a claim's total value when AI is applied to the problem.
-These are bottom-line savings insurers can leverage to mitigate rising loss ratios and profitability issues and represent an approximate two point combined ratio improvement.
+When looking at the potential impact AI-powered subrogation and recovery strategies can have, Shift's own research has shown that insurers stand to recoup up to an additional 7% of a claim's total value when AI is applied to the problem.
+These are hard dollars insurers can leverage to mitigate rising loss ratios and profitability issues and represent an approximate 2 point combined ratio improvement.